Rexe0/BetterSurvival/README.md

 - Regular bait can be obtained by smelting rotten flesh in a furnace.
 Using it will half the time it takes to catch a fish.
 - Magnet bait can be obtain my surrounding a copper ingot with iron nuggets and it increases the chance to catch treasure
 - Premium bait can be crafted with 1 golden carrot and 1 baked potato.
 Using it will reduce the time it takes to catch a fish by 75%.
-- There are 4 types of tackle that can be obtained from Desert Temples, Shipwrecks, Mineshaft chests and Fisherman Villagers
+- There are 6 types of tackle that can be obtained from Desert Temples, Shipwrecks, Underwater Ruins, Mineshaft chests and Fisherman Villagers
 - There are 2 types of tackle that can be crafted (Dull and Shiny Lures)
 - Rain increases the rate at which fish can be caught
 - Different types of fish can now be caught depending on the season, time of day and biome